Telapantela/SEO-Mission-Control/src/content/projects/brand-mention-strategies/index.md

 ---

-## Why Brand Mentions Matter in General
+## The Rise of Brand Mentions in Modern SEO

 Today, people searching online—especially via smartphones—often get what they need without leaving Google.
 Zero-click searches, powered by snippets, panels, and AI-driven summaries, are increasingly common, according to ongoing observations from SparkToro and similar analytics sources.
 For anyone in SEO, this means the old focus on clicks is fading; what matters now is being seen on the results page itself.